GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # AWS Trust Advisor

 inspects your AWS environment, and then makes recommendations when opportunities exist to **save money**, **improve system availability and performance**, or help **close security gaps**.

+# Athena

+- an interactive query service
+- serverless
+- makes it easy to analyze data directly in S3 using standard SQL
+- pay only for the queries they run

+## Use Cases

+- process logs
+- perform ad-hoc analysis
+- run interactive queries

+# Storage gateway

+### Tape gateway

+provides a virtual tape library (VTL) that can be used to interface with your existing backup applications as if they were writing to physical tapes.
+It allows you to move from physical tapes to a virtual tape library in the cloud, minimizing disruption.

+### S3 File Gateway

+### Volume Gateway

+# CloudWatch

+## CloudWatch Alarm Actions

+- Stop, Terminate, Reboot, or Recover an EC2 Instance
+- Trigger Auto Scaling Action
+- Send notification to SNS (from which you can do pretty much anything)